aatishnn/moodle_dhis2_assign_grader/README.md

 4. Run `main.py`

 Every 60s, it checks submissions and checks it against DHIS2 favorites.
-If matching favorites are found, it grades users' ubmission with 100 marks.
+If matching favorites are found, it grades users' submission with 100 marks.

 ### Sample Run
 ```bash